Hiring Graduate Students 2025-26

 While there is no formal policy on who should enter actions for students, the usual practice is that graduate students are hired by their academic unit, which is considered their "home" department.
 This practice ensures consistency and support from the student’s perspective and helps the academic department to be in a better position to manage their students’ workloads and responsibilities.
 However, in cases where students are funded and hired by other units, please carefully consider the following:

 For GradStar purposes, it does not matter which unit enters the ePAR to hire the student.
-The department who does the award entry will see the ePAR in GradStar as "view only" and the tuition awards will apply to the budget of the user's department who enters the award.
+The department who does the award entry will see the hiring action in GradStar as "view only", and the tuition awards will apply to the department budget of the user who enters the award.

 FTE and Job Titles

-FTE should be listed based on hours required per week relative to a typical full-time 40-hour workweek.
-For example: If a student is expected to work 20 hours per week in the appointment, they should be listed as .5 FTE (even if the appointment is only for one semester).
-If the expectation is 10 hours a week, they should be listed as .25 FTE.
-Please adhere to limitations on student work hours discussed in this Student Employment FAQ and in The Graduate School's student handbook, accounting for all concurrent student appointments.
+FTE should be based on the hours required per week relative to a typical full-time 40-hour workweek.
+For example, if a student is expected to work 20 hours per week in the appointment, they should be listed as .5 FTE (even if the appointment is only for one semester).
+If the expectation is 10 hours per week, they should be listed as .25 FTE.
+Please adhere to limitations on student work discussed in the Student Employment FAQ and the Graduate Student Handbook, accounting for all concurrent student appointments.

 Short Work Break Information